RodgerOliver/guides/git.md

 This command can be used to change lines in files, edit commit messages and more.

 ## Branches

-### Create branches
+Branches are used to organize the code, this way you can work on a new feature, have a beta version of your code, and still use the complete version.

 `git branch [branch name]`

+Create branch.

 `git branch -a`

-Branches are used to organize the code, this way you can work on a new feature, have a beta version of your code, and still use the complete version.
+List all branches.

 `git checkout -b [branch name]`

-This way you create a branch and checkout in it.
+Create a branch and checkout in it.

 `git branch -d [branch name]`